mevaldovi/Day-Planner_Revised/README.md

 # Agknowledgments
 Special thanks to Trinh Nguyen for helping challenge me and point me in the right direction at the same time to complete this project.
+Thanks also to classmate Jacob Guiro for letting me use his jQuery for the last function in my script.js file.

 "Last, but not least, I would like to thank me.
 I want to thank me for believing in me, I want to thank me for doing all this hard work.
 I wanna thank me for having no days off.
 I wanna thank me for never quitting.
 I wanna thank me for always been a giver and trying to give more than I receive.
 I want to thank me for trying to do more right than wrong.
 I want to thank me for just being me at all times.” --Snoop Dog